infinum/frontend-handbook/React/Getting started with React.md

 Next.js uses `'@babel/preset-typescript'` instead of `tsc` so some features are not supported

-> Does not support namespaces or const enums because those require type information to transpile.
-Also does not support export = and import =, because those cannot be transpiled to ES.next.
+> Does not support `namespaces` or `const enums` because those require type information to transpile.
+Also does not support `export =` and `import =`, because those cannot be transpiled to ES.next.

 ### Prettier